-A five-part series during which I learn how NOT to embarrass myself at the racetrack.
-In other words, how I became a pretty good high-performance driver.
+Part one of a five-part series in which I explain how became a pretty good high-performance driver.